ALL Metrics

 Notation and framework

-In an experiment for testing certain hypothesis with parallel group design, two or more independent groups are treated under different scenarios to compare the outcome of the scenarios.
+Consider an experiment for testing certain hypothesis with parallel group design, having two independent groups to be treated under different scenarios to compare the outcome between the two groups.
 In our study we would consider the objective of comparison of two drugs.

 Methods